ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 The CommonsChunkPlugin is an opt-in feature that creates a separate file (known as a chunk), consisting of common modules shared between multiple entry points.
 By separating common modules from bundles, the resulting chunked file can be loaded once initially, and stored in cache for later use.
-This results in pagespeed optimizations as the browser can quickly serve the shared code from cache, rather than being forced to load a larger bundle whenever a new page is visited.
+This results in pagespeed optimisations as the browser can quickly serve the shared code from cache, rather than being forced to load a larger bundle whenever a new page is visited.

 Among other optimisations the [extra async commons chunk](https://webpack.js.org/plugins/commons-chunk-plugin/#extra-async-commons-chunk) allows us to drastically improve performance by moving common modules out of the parent so that a new async-loaded additional commons chunk is used, which decreases initial load time.
 This is automatically downloaded in parallel when the additional chunk is downloaded.

-{% highlight typescript %}
+{% highlight coffeescript %}

 new webpack.optimize.CommonsChunkPlugin({
   children: true,